-The making of Lindy's Homemade Turkey Pot Pie
+The making of Lindy's Homemade Turkey (or Chicken) Pot Pie

 Remember Swanson Turkey Pot Pies?